HARRYLAOS/wg_creator/README.md

 Prerequisites:
 + sudo apt install wireguard
-+ Testing was performed on a Kali Linux VM.
++ Coding and Testing was performed on a Kali Linux VM.
++ sudo apt install qrencode -y - First major Update - Admins can now generate QR Codes of the Client Mobile Wireguard Application.
+4th February

 It is particularly useful for network engineers who manage multiple WireGuard clients and want a streamlined way to: